SumyGanas/tables-plus/README.md

 # obsidian-tables-plus

-## Overview
+# Overview
 This plugin creates a ribbon-button that pops open a modal when the user highlights the header text in a table cell.
 This modal can be used to set the column types.

-📝 _Currently, the type setting needs to be re-done to auto-populate any newly added rows but this will not erase any of your pre-existing data.
+📝 _Note: Currently, the type setting needs to be re-done to auto-populate any newly added rows but this will not erase any of your pre-existing data.
 I will add setting persistance to new rows in the future.
 I reccommend keeping the table-config because the plugin will most likely use this to create persistance._

 #### Feature 1: Auto-categorizing columns: Table headings can be defined as types
 - Current Types
-    - *Index:* Auto-indexes the columns
+    - **Index:** Auto-indexes the columns
-    - *Money:* Formats any numbers as any currency.
+    - **Money:** Formats any numbers as any currency.
 Also accepts user-defined currency symbols.
-    - *Enum:* Pre-defined options for any table column, turning cells into a dropdown selector.
+    - **Enum:** Pre-defined options for any table column, turning cells into a dropdown selector.
 Generally used for columns like "Status" or "Priority" where you want to ensure consistent data entry and prevent typos.
-    📝 _The selection change does not currently persist in reading view (will reset if the view is switched back) but works in live preview to persist beyond view changes._
+    📝 _Note: The selection change does not currently persist in reading view (will reset if the view is switched back) but works in live preview to persist beyond view changes._

 # Usage